top of page

 Fire Alarms

-Note: Whenever new members and guests arrive the lodge fire drill procedures will need to be explained.
+Note: Whenever new members and guests arrive the lodge fire drill procedures must be explained.

-If you hear the fire alarm, everyone should respond by quickly gathering a blanket or doona and footwear before heading for the nearest fire exit to you.
+If you hear the fire alarm, everyone should respond by quickly gathering warm clothes and footwear before heading for the nearest fire exit.

 The assembly point is on Corroboree Rd just above the rear of the lodge.